vantorre/qsi3-aor-vantorre/TENNIS.md

 A tennis match consists of multiple sets that again are played as several games, in the kata, you only have to implement the scoring system for a single game:

-* Each player can have either of these points in one game: Love, 15, 30, 40.
+- Each player can have either of these points in one game: Love, 15, 30, 40.
-* If you have 40 and you win the ball, you win the game.
+- If you have 40 and you win the ball, you win the game.
 There are, however, special rules.
-* If both have 40, the players are deuce.
+- If both have 40, the players are deuce.
-* If the game is in deuce, the winner of a ball will have advantage and game ball.
+- If the game is in deuce, the winner of a ball will have advantage and game ball.
-* If the player with advantage wins the ball, (s)he wins the game.
+- If the player with advantage wins the ball, (s)he wins the game.
-* If the player without advantage wins, they are back at deuce.
+- If the player without advantage wins, they are back at deuce.

 This problem is easy enough that it's fun to play with, but difficult enough that it's fun to play with.
-<br/>(∩ ｀-´)⊃━☆ﾟ.\*･｡ﾟ
+<br/>(∩ ｀-´)⊃━☆ ﾟ.\*･｡ﾟ

 ### Players